 - Outside employment must not interfere with a staff member's ability to perform assigned Museum work nor may it reflect adversely on the Museum's reputation. - You are expected to exercise reasonable judgment regarding the appropriateness and/or propriety of outside employment.
 Outside employment should not be accepted if it creates a conflict of interest or the appearance of a conflict of interest.
 In particular, conflicts may be presented by employment offered by art dealers, auction houses, collectors seeking to catalogue their collections or otherwise seeking professional advice, museums, publishers, manufacturers or consultants to such entities.
 If you contemplate outside employment of any nature you must first carefully consider the potential for conflicts of interest between such employment and your service to the Museum.
-You must discuss this issue with your Department Head and obtain his or her written approval before undertaking the outside employment. - You should not undertake outside employment or use the Museum's name in such employment if such an action might reasonably be construed by the public as an endorsement or action of any kind by the Museum.
-The Museum does not permit its name to be used in advertisements or endorsements of commercial products, equipment or services except with the advance written approval of the General Counsel. - Outside employment conducted on the Museum's premises shall be of a limited and occasional nature, is not permitted during work hours, and requires advanced approval by your Department Head or the Director of the Museum.
+You must discuss this issue with your Department Head before undertaking the outside employment. - You should not undertake outside employment or use the Museum's name in such employment if such an action might reasonably be construed by the public as an endorsement or action of any kind by the Museum.
+The Museum does not permit its name to be used in advertisements or endorsements of commercial products, equipment or services except with the advance written approval of the General Counsel. - Outside employment conducted on the Museum's premises shall be of a limited and occasional nature, and requires advance approval by your Department Head or the Director of the Museum.
 There should be neither the fact nor the perception that you are conducting a separate business for which you are using the Museum's facilities or equipment.
-The use of Museum equipment and facilities by independent contractors for outside employment is not permitted under any circumstances.

-The use of Museum materials (office supplies, office services, telephone, postage, etc.) for outside employment is not permitted; you need to provide your own materials.
+The use of Museum equipment and facilities by independent contractors for outside employment is not permitted under any circumstances. - The use of Museum materials (office supplies, office services, telephone, postage, etc.) for outside employment is not permitted; you need to provide your own materials.
+However, on a limited basis, you may use Museum equipment (including computers and photographic equipment) and facilities for outside employment provided that you: